 |Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 According to Michigan’s rollout strategy, the long-term objective is for all eligible case types to be e-filed.
 In 2018, implementation in “waves” began and is expected to take place over the course of several years.
-However, if you compare the seven courts that have actually been implemented with the implementation schedule map provided on the Michigan Courts website (right), you’ll see that most waves haven’t been fully implemented before the next wave begins.
-For example, Ottawa is the only county of the three Wave 2 counties to be implemented, and Macomb and Oakland have been implemented in Wave 4, but the two other Wave 4 counties have not.
-No counties in Wave 5 have been implemented at all, and of the 14 Wave 6 counties, only Antrim, Grand Traverse and Leelanau have been implemented.
+However, if you compare the eight courts that have actually been implemented with the implementation schedule map provided by the Michigan Courts, you’ll see that most waves have not been fully implemented before the next wave of implementation begins.
+For example, Ottawa is the only county of the three Wave 2 counties to be implemented.
+Of the four counties in Wave 4, only Macomb and Oakland have been implemented.
+None of the nine counties in Wave 5 have been implemented at all.
+Of the 12 Wave 6 counties only Washtenaw has been implemented.
+No counties have been implemented in Waves 7 and 8, but three Wave 9 counties (Antrim, Grand Traverse and Leelanau) have been.

-If you live one of the seven counties that have implemented e-filing, and you want to e-file the rest of your documents after filing your case in person or by mail at the Court Clerk’s office, you first need to sign up for a MiFile e-filing account.
+To e-file you first need to sign up for a MiFile e-filing account.
 MiFile is powered by TrueFiling.
 On the TrueFiling sign up page you will enter basic contact information and choose a password.
 You will then get an e-mail from TrueFiling with directions for confirming your new account, which includes accepting the End User License Agreement.

-Once you’ve confirmed your e-filing account, login to your MiFile account and enter your case number.
-From there, you’ll be able to easily upload whatever documents you need to file at that stage in your divorce and submit them to the Court Clerk’s office.
-If you need help, you can contact the MiFILE technical support team at firstname.lastname@example.org or (855) 959-8868.
-You'll need to tell them what county Circuit Court you're filing in, your case number, and a detailed description of your question or issue.
-Technical support is available Monday thru Friday, 9am – 6pm ET.
+Once you’ve confirmed your e-filing account, login log in to your MiFile account and begin uploading documents.
+DivorceWriter provides step-by-step instructions for e-filing divorce papers, for both initiating a divorce case and the filing of subsequent documents.
+If you encounter technical difficulties while e-filing, contact the MiFILE tech support team at firstname.lastname@example.org or (855) 959-8868.
+Tell them which county circuit court you're filing in, your case number, if you have one, and a description of your question or issue.
+Technical support is available from MiFile Monday thru Friday, 9am – 6pm ET.